zephyrproject-rtos/zephyr/boards/arm/96b_carbon/doc/index.rst

 can be found.
 For example, under Linux, :code:`/dev/ttyUSB0`.
 The ``-b`` option sets baud rate ignoring the value from config.

-Press the Reset button and you should see the the following message in your
+Press the Reset button and you should see the following message in your
 terminal:

 .. code-block:: console